-Theft If students think their property has been stolen, they should report this immediately to the main office.
+Theft If students think their property has been stolen, they should report this immediately main office.
+The school, however, connect he accountable for processions that are main office.
 The school, however, cannot be accountable for possessions that are stolen.
 Students are discouraged from bringing valuables and/or large sums of money to school.